 Let’s break this down.

-Your Competitors Will Lose Their Momentum
+Your Competitors Have Lost Momentum

 “A man who stops advertising to save money is like a man who stops a clock to save time.”

-Your Competitors Will Be Going Out Of Business
+Your Competitors Will Be Going Out of Business

 What does this mean for you?
-Less suppliers to compete in the market.

 They may think their content marketing and advertising campaigns can pick back up right where they left off.
 But marketing, particularly SEO, is all about building momentum.